skostousov/Interior-Ocean-Properties-Inference/README.md

 ## 26/05/2025

+1. Create evaluation proccess that minimizes RAM Usage
-1. Create nice plottings of RMSE and other evaluation metrics
+2. Create nice plottings of RMSE and other evaluation metrics
-2. Create framework for 12 month models and corresponding dataset downloading, etc.
+3. Create framework for 12 month models and corresponding dataset downloading, etc.
-3. Also for normal large model allow for a stratified split so each of 12 months makes an appearance in every split
+4. Also for normal large model allow for a stratified split so each of 12 months makes an appearance in every split